 Every year, on August 7th, our nation comes together to pay tribute to the courageous souls adorned with the Purple Heart.
 Purple Heart Day reminds us of the indestructible spirit of American soldiers who bravely bore the weight of sacrifice for the sake of our country and our freedoms.
 Their unwavering dedication to defending the very essence of our nation serves as a beacon of inspiration for generations to come.

 History of the Purple Heart Award

-General MacArthur led efforts to reinstate the Purple Heart in honor of the bicentennial of George Washington’s birthday.
-He was successful and on February 22, 1932 the Purple Heart was created to honor people injured or killed in combat.
+The Badge for Military Merit was never abolished, but it was not used again until after World War I. General MacArthur led efforts to reinstate the Purple Heart in honor of the bicentennial of George Washington’s birthday.
+He was successful, and on February 22, 1932, the Purple Heart was created to honor people injured or killed in combat.

 The Design of the Modern Purple Heart

 The original design created by George Washington was a purple heart-shaped piece of silk, with Merit stitched across the face and with a narrow silver binding and edging.

 The modern design kept the key elements with some adjustments.
 The award features a gold-colored bust of George Washington against a purple heart-shaped field.
 The heart is edged in gold and affixed to a purple ribbon with white edging.

 Because a soldier cannot receive more than one Purple Heart, subsequent combat injuries are acknowledged with a gold leaf cluster pinned to the ribbon.